 Serving those who've served.

-Read more about UB alumni and staff contributions to improving the lives of former and current members of the military in the University of Baltimore Magazine.
+Read more about UBalt alumni and staff contributions to improving the lives of former and current members of the military in the University of Baltimore Magazine.

 Two student groups bring veteran and military students together on campus: Military Veterans of the University of Baltimore—a chapter of Student Veterans of America—and the Military Law Students Association.
 Together, the groups include more than 110 members and continue to grow.

-- Military Veterans of the University of Baltimore: open to all UB veterans, active duty and reservists, both undergraduate and graduate
+- Military Veterans of the University of Baltimore: open to all UBalt veterans, active duty and reservists, both undergraduate and graduate

-- Military Law Students Association: promotes awareness of military-related issues among the UB School of Law community, providing a forum for current and former military in addition to students interested in military law and fostering a military-related alumni network
+- Military Law Students Association: promotes awareness of military-related issues among the UBalt School of Law community, providing a forum for current and former military in addition to students interested in military law and fostering a military-related alumni network

 The program prepares students for the 21st century by empowering them with the skills and habits of mind necessary to thrive in a rapidly changing and increasingly interdependent world.

-Through a partnership with Johns Hopkins University, UB students can participate in Army ROTC, an elective curriculum that supplements your required college classes to promote leadership skills and a pathway to earning a commission in the U.S. Army.
+Through a partnership with Johns Hopkins University, UBalt students can participate in Army ROTC, an elective curriculum that supplements your required college classes to promote leadership skills and a pathway to earning a commission in the U.S. Army.

 With the skills and experience you've developed, you are a highly desirable asset to any organization.
-UB's Career and Internship Center works with you to develop your resume and provide support through job search groups, on-campus interviews, on-campus employment, career fairs and a wide variety of events and programming geared toward your success in the workplace.
+UBalt's Career and Internship Center works with you to develop your resume and provide support through job search groups, on-campus interviews, on-campus employment, career fairs and a wide variety of events and programming geared toward your success in the workplace.